thermalogic/Practices/README.md

 You are encouraged to learn from the work of your peers。

-But without challenging yourselves, you are simply wasting their time and money taking this course.
+But without challenging yourselves, you are simply wasting your time and money taking this course.

 ***